shantoroy/shantoroy.github.io/_posts/2025-03-08-building-a-genai-chatbot-using-docker-compose.md

 The folder `docker` includes the Dockerfiles for the backend and the frontend.
 Since, both backend and frontend is developed in python, there are two requirements.txt files under the folder `requirements`.

+This is a RAG-based AI chatbot and I've added functionalities to add three types of files under the `documents` folder: txt files, pdf files, and markdown files.

 ```plaintext
 rag-chatbot-python-fullstack-template/
 ├── backend/